CCSDSPy/ccsdspy/README.rst

     :target: https://codecov.io/gh/ccsdspy/ccsdspy
     :alt: Code Coverage

 This community-developed package provides a Python interface for reading tightly packed bits in the `Consultative Committee for Space Data Systems (CCSDS) <https://public.ccsds.org/default.aspx>`__ format used by many NASA and ESA missions.
+The library is developed with requirements sourced from the community and extensive automated testing.

 Installation
 ============